|

-Coming Next ...
-Book Four - THE PARLIAMENT OF SPIES - January 2012
+Book Four - A PARLIAMENT OF SPIES

 Hildegard is a spy for the Archbishop and King Richard's enemies plot to steal the crown, threatening the life of his young queen.